Optykan/Tzuyu/plugins/readme.md

 - `help` (optional): a string or an array of strings representing the help text for each trigger

 - `priority` (optional): an integer or an array of integers representing the load priority of the plugin trigger.
-A lower priority value will cause the mapped action to run before other commands.
+A higher priority value will cause the mapped action to run before other commands.
 The default value is 10.

 In the `constructor()` method, first call `super()` then: